 HAVANA TIMES – It’s difficult to reply this query.
-With the dollar within the informal market above 130 pesos and rising, Cubans see with concern how access to the currency that permits the acquisition of basic necessities and services, which aren’t accessible in national currency, becomes increasingly complicated.
+With the dollar within the informal market above 130 pesos and rising, Cubans see with concern how access to the currency that permits the acquisition of basic necessities and services, which usually are not accessible in national currency, becomes increasingly complicated.
 And to curb these fears, the Ministry of Economy and Planning has decided to publish on its website a note that it says is “explanatory” but that confirms how clueless the leaders of the Cuban economy are on all these issues.

-If a caveat is allowed to be introduced from the primary moment, the informative note says that “the foreign exchange market is the space where foreign currency is bought and sold, which allows the national currency and foreign currency to be connected” and well, here the primary “technical” error occurs when affirming that the market is an area.
+If a caveat is allowed to be introduced from the primary moment, the informative note says that “the foreign exchange market is the space where foreign currency is bought and sold, which allows the national currency and foreign currency echange to be connected” and well, here the primary “technical” error occurs when affirming that the market is an area.

 Then the equilibrium price of this market, somewhat different from the value of malanga or yam, which establishes the exchange rate between the various currencies and the national currency, depends, as in any market, on the position of supply and demand for foreign currency.
 Because the ministry’s note points out, on this market, “the providers of currency are export corporations, foreign visitors, recipients of remittances and other agents who receive foreign currency, while the demand comes from agents of the economy who have to import, travel abroad or who require foreign currency for other purposes.”

-But really, the exchange rate market is far more than that, and Cuban communists don’t appear to be clear of their note in regards to the true meaning of the exchange rate, which is nothing greater than the factor that establishes a relationship between the worth of the national economy and that of other, foreign economies.
+But really, the exchange rate market is rather more than that, and Cuban communists don’t appear to be clear of their note in regards to the true meaning of the exchange rate, which is nothing greater than the factor that establishes a relationship between the worth of the national economy and that of other, foreign economies.

-The advice, subsequently, is that somewhat than taking into consideration supply and demand, attention have to be paid to a series of variables and indicators that influence the determination and evolution of the relative prices, that are the exchange rates.
+The advice, subsequently, is that reasonably than taking into consideration supply and demand, attention have to be paid to a series of variables and indicators that influence the determination and evolution of the relative prices, that are the exchange rates.

 But, in turn, rising inflation deteriorates the exchange rate; subsequently, the interdependence between the 2 poses a danger to achieving exchange-rate stability and controlling inflationary pressures.
 What got here first, the chicken or the egg?

-While Cuban communists try to seek out the reply, the conclusion is that when an exchange market is inefficient and doesn’t function properly, it generates distortions that prevent the achievement of the aforementioned objectives, limiting productive capability, economic growth and development of the country.
+While Cuban communists try to seek out the reply, the conclusion is that when an exchange market is inefficient and doesn’t function properly, it generates distortions that prevent the success of the aforementioned objectives, limiting productive capability, economic growth and development of the country.
 They need to get to work as quickly as possible.

-Due to this fact, recreating what has already been created is a meaningless double back that must be translated into reality, which is none aside from assuming the failure of the primary launch and announcing this second, which looks prefer it won’t end well.
+Subsequently, recreating what has already been created is a meaningless double back that must be translated into reality, which is none aside from assuming the failure of the primary launch and announcing this second, which looks prefer it won’t end well.
 For now, the regime begins to operate only with an exchange rate, which they are saying is “economically substantiated” but just for foreign exchange transactions and at just one address for the acquisition of foreign currency.
 The sale is neither there neither is it expected.